rwieruch/blog_iamliesa_content/blog/food-intolerances-symptoms-diagnosis/index.md

 The elimination diet is a great tool to **uncover hidden food intolerances, healing the gut, and bringing inflammation levels down**.

-It works by **removing the foods that are most likely to irritate your body** for a few weeks (three weeks are seen as the minimum) and up to six months to give your body a change to calm down and focus on healing.
+It works by **removing the foods that are most likely to irritate your body** for a few weeks (three weeks are seen as the minimum) and up to six months to give your body a chance to calm down and focus on healing.

 After a three weeks to six months you can bring those foods back one by one in order to identify what specifically is hurting your body.
 Try to eat the specific food **every day for at least one week** before you reintroduce the next one.